faizalrf/documentation/MariaDB-Encryption.md

 Buggs Bunny
 ```

-The data is clearly visible in open text as expected.
+The data is clearly visible in the open text as expected.
 Now we can proceed to implement the encryption configuration and restart the MariaDB server.

 Edit the **`/etc/my.cnf.d/server.cnf`** file and add the following in the **`[mariadb]`** section as follows